Baby brown bear cub

 This is one of my favorite shots of a baby brown bear cub from my trip with Art Wolfe, one of the most famous travel photographers in the world.
 The image was shot with a 600mm Canon lens with a 1.5x Expander to capture this touching and intimate moment.

-Dan Kosmayer a Canadian artist authored this photo.
+Dan Kosmayer a Canadian artist-authored this photo.
 He says that this photo is one of his favorite and he took it with his Art Wolfe-a very famous photographer.
 This is an image that shows a baby brown bear cub with its mother.
 This image can be used in the campaign of wildlife conservation in North America and North Eurasia.
 The image can also be used specifically to help in brown-bear conservation that is highly endangered.
-The population of brown bears is approximately 2012-from a survey that was taken in 2012.
-These brown bears were also found in North Africa, Mexico and California but were hunted to extinction in the 19th and the 20th century.
+The population of brown bears is approximate 2012-from a survey that was taken in 2012.
+These brown bears were also found in North Africa, Mexico, and California but were hunted to extinction in the 19th and the 20th century.

 Bears are very endangered and this photo can also be used to raise awareness about the impact of climate change and global warming that have reduced the size of ice caps which are the home to bears.
 This image can be used during the international polar bear day that is celebrated on 27th February of every year to raise awareness about the conservation of polar bears.